aspose-imaging/Aspose.Imaging-Products/imaging/java/watermark/djvu/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-download" text=" Instantly get the download link for the resultant file" >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="DJVU" readMoreLink="https://docs.fileformat.com/image/djvu/" >}}
-DjVu, pronounced as вЂњdГ©jГ  vuвЂќ, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
+DjVu, pronounced as “déjà vu”, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
 It was developed by AT&T Labs.
 It uses multiple techniques like image layer separation of text and background images, progressive loading, arithmetic coding and lossy compression for bitonal images.
 Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it's used on web as eBooks, manuals, newspapers, ancient documents, etc.

         {{< /blocks/products/pf/agp/about-file-text >}}